Sindhu-0716/HypothesisTesing/README.md

 * * Correlation between impressions and clicks?
 What does it intuitively mean?
 ##### A correlation between click and impression is a positive relation.
 And correlation here is the strongest that means optimizing to viewable correlations is a better proxy for a brand advertiser than a click-through rate.

+* *The hyptest.r file is well commented and answers all the questions related to Click through rates, Correlation & Hypothesis testing on Hypotheses shown above.